1. Winter Wonderland

 7. Sherwood Forest

-The visitor centre is open daily 10am - 4pm, and usually closed on Christmas Day only.
-Parking is usually just £5 per day for non-members of the RSPB and free for members
+The visitor centre is open daily 10am - 3pm on weekdays and from 10am - 4pm on weekends and school holiday weekdays.
+The Visitor Centre is usually closed on Christmas Day only.
+Parking is usually just £6 per day for non-members of the RSPB and free for members

 8. Green's Windmill & Science Park Green's Windmill

 This fantastic, historic site in Nottingham is not just a picturesque mill on a hill – it also boasts a brilliant science centre detailing the life and works of local mathematical genius George Green, full of educational, hands-on experiments which explore electricity, magnetism and light.
 And the best part?
 Admission is totally free!
-Over the festive period, they usually run a catalogue of free or low cost events like buscuit baking.
+On Saturday 13 December 2025 you can join in the festive fun at their free family friendly event, Christmas at the Mill.

 Green's Windmill is closed on Mondays, Tuesdays, Christmas Day, Boxing Day and New Years Day.
 It is open Wednesday to Sunday, 10am - 4pm each day.
 No need to book general admission.